 FAQs About Direct Mail Analytics

-Low response rates could be due to factors like mailing list quality, offer relevance, or design.
+If you get low response rates from your direct mail, it could be due to factors like: mailing list quality, offer relevance, or design.
 Try testing different variables (A/B testing) to see what engages with your customers, and don’t hesitate to seek feedback.

 Conclusion